sidharthshyam/Sidharth_BlueStampPortfolio/index.md

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ud03IRiQ_f0?si=0etjGS8OP72odx-D" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uDimMJNdWt4?si=SADMRHh9dwZd_DpI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For Milestone 3, I enhanced the Lunar Lander project by creating a Mars-like environment, implementing human vs AI functionality, and adding interactive sliders for gravity and wind power.
 The Mars environment was developed by copying and modifying the original Lunar Lander code from Gymnasium's Box2D module into mars_lander.py.
 I removed the gravity assertion to allow Mars' weaker value of -3.71 m/s², enabled wind with moderate power (10.0) and turbulence (1.0) for dust storms, and adjusted rendering for reddish-orange terrain colors using Pygame RGB tuples like (180, 80, 40) for the ground fill and moon edges.
 These changes make the environment more realistic, with slower falls and drifting due to low gravity/wind, registered as 'MarsLander-v0' for easy use.